-In June 2015, Barnard & Westwood went from being a historic family-run company to a 100% employee-owned enterprise.
+In June 2015, Barnard & Westwood went from being a historic family-owned company to a 100% employee-owned enterprise.
 This new era of employee ownership has brought with it many positive changes for both the company and its new “partners”.

 The previous shareholders sold all of their shares to the newly created ‘Barnard & Westwood Employee Ownership Trust’.
 This trust acts to safeguard all of the shares in Barnard & Westwood Ltd. on behalf of all employees who are now ‘Partners’ in the company.
 This model is similar to that of companies who have already taken the big leap towards employee ownership such as John Lewis and Waitrose (John Lewis Partnership), Wilkin & Sons Ltd. and Divine Chocolate.